Gunnar Halle

-Gunnar Halle (born 11 August 1965) is a Norwegian football manager and former player who played as a right back.
-He is the current assistant coach of Strømmen.
-Halle is best known for his playing spells at Oldham Athletic and Leeds United, followed by his brief managerial spell at Lyn Oslo.
+Gunnar Halle (born 11 August 1965) is a Norwegian football manager and former player who is the current head coach of Hønefoss.
+A former right back, he is best known for his playing spells at Oldham Athletic and Leeds United, followed by his brief managerial spell at Lyn Oslo.

-Halle played professionally in England and for the Norwegian national team.
+Halle played professionally in England and for the Norway national team.
 In total he was capped 64 times and scored five international goals, including a memorable hat-trick against San Marino, and was included in the squads for the 1994 FIFA World Cup and 1998 FIFA World Cup.

-Playing career
+Club career

 Born in Larvik, Halle started his youth career in local club Nesjar.

 Halle started his Norwegian Premier League career in Lillestrøm in 1985 when he joined from Larvik Turn.
 He quickly became a team regular, and helped win the league titles in 1986 and 1989.

 In the spring of 1991 he was sold to Oldham Athletic for £280,000, where he played over 200 matches and is regarded as one of the club's finest players during their Premiership days.
 He remains Oldham's most capped player, playing 25 times for Norway in his time there.

 Halle joined Leeds United for £500,000 in the winter of 1996, where he competed with Gary Kelly for the club's regular right back spot.
 Halle had a successful time at Leeds under the management of George Graham and latterly David O'Leary.
 He spent three seasons at the club.
 In his final season, Halle helped Leeds finish fourth in the Premier League during the 1998–99 season and qualify for the UEFA Cup competition.
-However, in the summer of 1999, Leeds signed future England right back Danny Mills and Halle joined newly promoted local rivals Bradford City for £200k.
+However, in the summer of 1999, Leeds signed future England right back Danny Mills and Halle joined newly promoted local rivals Bradford City for £200,000.

 He spent a further three seasons at Bradford City, scoring twice against Darlington in the League Cup and Portsmouth in the league.
 A brief spell with Wolverhampton Wanderers concluded his stay in England.
 He returned to Norway with Lillestrøm in the summer of 2002.

 Halle played one and a half seasons for Lillestrøm.

 International career

-In 1987 Halle made his debut for the Norwegian national team.
+In 1987 Halle made his debut for the Norway national team.
 He represented Norway in both the 1994 FIFA World Cup and 1998 FIFA World Cup's.

 In total he was capped 64 times for Norway and scored five international goals, including a memorable hat-trick against San Marino.